mnohe/ansible-role-uoc-22630/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

-- `default_user: uoc` The user name to be created.
+- `uoc_user: uoc` The user name to be created.

 ## Dependencies

-None.
+The role depends on the [uoc-desktop](https://github.com/mnohe/ansible-role-uoc-desktop) role.

 ## Example Playbook